LeaKats/semicompAFT/README.md

 print - T if the iterative process should be printed, F  otherwise.

-save_res - T if the results should be saved to the current directory, F otherwise.

 ## Estimation Without Frailty - Function Arguments:
 X01 - covariate matrix for the healthy-illness transition.